WOODS HOLE CARBON MONITORING SYSTEM

-The vital role of forests in mitigating climate change was recognized in 2008 by the United Nations in the creation of the Reducing Emissions from Deforestation and forest Degradation (REDD) program, which seeks to assign a financial value for carbon in forests.
-Forests were also featured in the landmark Paris climate change agreement.
+The vital role of forests in mitigating climate change was recognized in 2008 by the United Nations Framework Convention on Climate Change (UNFCCC) in the creation of a program to Reduce Emissions from Deforestation and forest Degradation (REDD+), which seeks to provide financial incentives for maintaining forests – and the carbon they contain – intact.
+As a result, forests and their climate mitigation potential received explicit mention in the landmark Paris Climate Change Agreement.

 But without the ability to accurately monitor forest carbon losses from deforestation, forest degradation and disturbance, progress cannot be tracked and results cannot be verified—reducing the overall efficacy of programs like REDD+.

 In response, our scientists have developed the Woods Hole Carbon Monitoring System (Woods Hole CMS); an innovative, satellite-based tool, that is poised to transform how the world measures and tracks changes in forest carbon.

 Previous approaches to measuring changes in forest carbon were largely limited to areas of land that have been completely deforested.
 This limitation means that changes could only be identified after-the-fact, when the forest and all of its carbon, biodiversity, and associated ecosystem services were already lost.
 Furthermore, these conventional approaches tended not to account for gains in carbon storage over time.

 The Woods Hole CMS has several advantages over existing approaches including the ability to: